Are you having trouble understanding and teaching the different strategies for multiplying decimals?

 Whether you're a teacher who's having trouble with this, or you're a frustrated parent, I'm going to break it down for you as simply as possible.

-(Make sure you click here to grab a copy of two sample pages that you can use with your class and a parent quick sheet you can send out when you introduce your unit)
+(Make sure you click here to grab a copy of sample templates that you can use with your class and a parent quick sheet you can send out when you introduce your unit)

 There are 3 common strategies for multiplying decimals: